 The Barclays Online Savings Account is the savings account I use personally and have for the past several years.

 Barclays is a large international bank with headquarters in London that has offered a U.S. savings account with a consistently competitive interest rate for years.

 You can deposit checks online, transfer money to and from your account easily through their mobile savings app, and make unlimited transfers.
 Barclays doesn’t have ATMs in the United States, so it’s best for long-term savers who can just let the interest grow.

 - 4.35% APY

 - No fee-free ATM network in United States

 Importantly, their interest rate has stayed high and competitive for that entire time.
+While you can find rates that are a few basis points higher, you should also take into account the bank’s stability and likelihood of keeping rates high in the long-run.
 I think it’s the best high yield savings account overall, offering a high annual percentage yield (APY) and tons of free features to help you save.
 And speaking of free, this account really is.
 There are no monthly maintenance fees, overdraft fees, or transfer fees to deplete your earnings.

 Barclays is a large, international financial institution headquartered in London and consistently offers one of the most competitive savings account interest rates for U.S. savers.
 That consistency is important; some banks boost their savings account’s annual percentage yield for a few months to woo new customers, only to lower them again to a paltry rate more akin to traditional savings account interest rates.